-Admiral Nurses are mental health nurses specialising in dementia.
+Admiral Nurses are specialist dementia nurses.
 Admiral Nurses work with family carers and people with dementia, in the community and other settings.
 Working collaboratively with other professionals, Admiral Nurses seek to improve the quality of life for people with dementia and their carers.
 They use a range of interventions that help people live positively with the condition and develop skills to improve communication and maintain relationships.

 Admiral Nurses hold the Registered Mental Health Nurse (RMN) qualification with appropriate post registration experience in Mental Health Care.